ckronlage/AID-HS/docs/install_docker.md

 ## Contact

-If you encounter any errors, please contact `m.ripart@ucl.ac.uk` for support
+If you encounter any errors, please contact `meld.study@gmail.com` for support